Long-Term Side Effects of Chemotherapy

 Maintaining a healthy weight after a breast cancer diagnosis is important for overall health.
 Some studies suggest maintaining a healthy weight may also improve survival [39-42].

 However, there are no known specific foods to eat (or to avoid) to improve breast cancer survival.

 Aim for a well-balanced, healthy diet.
-Eating unhealthy foods every now and then is OK and doesn’t have any harmful effects on breast cancer treatment.
+Eating unhealthy foods every now and then is OK and doesn’t have any harmful effects on breast cancer survival.

 Learn more about body weight and survival after breast cancer.